jtschuler/NTRU/README.md

 message in <cipherfile>, and writes the decrypted message into <outputfile>.

 ## IMPORTANT
-This implementation of NTRU assumes messages are encoded as ASCII text.
-The message is encrypted using blocks of degree N polynomials, where coefficients are the ASCII values of each byte.
-As such, we recommend values of p be no less than 257.
-Values of q should be larger than p.
+There is a probability that a certain key may not have a successful decryption[see here](https://crypto.stackexchange.com/questions/621/does-ntru-decrypt-correctly-now).
+In our experience about 8-9 out of every ten are successful.
 Values for df should be no more than N/2 (ceiling), while values of dg should be no more than N/2 (floor).